The Best Plant-Based Salad Dressings

 From Anisha of @UpbeetAnisha.
 Check out her blog and Instagram feed for a refreshing approach to no-labels eating and a synthesis of flavors from California and India.

-Anisha and I share an immense love of tropical fruits, and this dressing spoke to me on a very deep level as soon as I saw it.
-It's fun, unique, easy to make, and will take all your salads on a tropical vacation.
+This tropical dressing is fun, unique, easy to make, and will take all your salads on an exotic vacation.
 Pair it with tropical fruits such as papaya, mango, and avocado for an instant island vibe.

 • 3 tbsp full-fat coconut milk (i.e. the kind from the can, not the coconut milk beverage)